Karan0110/microsegmentation/README.md

 ## Segmentation

-The `segmentation` module consists of 3 executable files:
+The `segmentation` module consists of 3 executable python files:

 * `train.py` (The file `run_train.sh` in `local_scripts` is just a shortcut so you don't have to keep copying the same directory/file paths)
 * `demo.py`
 * `timeseries_inference.py`

 You can see a list of parameters and explanations of them by running `python [insert file] -h`

+There are also various `.sh` scripts intended for running on Mac/Linux/HPC clusters.

 ### Train